bscout9956/texture-upscaler/README.md

 - You may have to increase some of the values in Image Magick's `policy.xml` file to allow for more memory to be used.
 - If Image Magick keeps complaining about memory limits you can comment out the `resource` lines in `policy.xml`
+- You may face errors in tensorflow if your images are not square and you are training.
+Refer to Script 4 and the instructions on the Usage for training ESRGAN and/or SFTGAN section.

 ## Requirements
  - Bash (if you do not have Linux you can try the Git for Window's Bash instead)